 Timeframe for submitting the Education Statement

-Education Statements need to be submitted by the 16th February 2018.
+Education Statements for SP1/SP2 commencing students need to be submitted by the 16th of February 2018.

 If you have any further questions, please lodge an enquiry with our Future Students Enquiry team.